Big data: what they are, how they work, and why they are the future of Business

 Thanks to Big Data and a Business Intelligence & Advanced Analytics project, any company, even small, can achieve its business objectives and see its profits grow.

 Cloud Computing and innovation allow today to bring these technologies to the market for small and medium enterprises.
-According to the Big Data and Business Analytics observatories of the Politecnico di Milano, 44% of Italian SMEs have increased awareness of the need to analyze and exploit the data collected.
+According to the Big Data and Business Analytics Observatory of the Politecnico di Milano, 44% of Italian SMEs have increased awareness of the need to analyze and exploit the data collected.
 To manage the Digital Divide as a possible cause of a deep selection on the market, topic that we will deepen in another article.

 We realize Business Intelligence & Advanced Analytics solutions to transform simple data into information of freat strategic value.